PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Declarator
   The part of a declaration that specifies the name of an entity - may include modifiers.

+Declarator-operator
+  Operators used to modify the type of a variable, function, or object being declared. e.g. `*` and `&` for pointers, and `[]` for arrays.

+Declarator-operators
+  Operators used to modify the type of a variable, function, or object being declared. e.g. `*` and `&` for pointers, and `[]` for arrays.

 Default-Constructor
   Constructor that be called with not arguments - use to construct an object when no user initialisation is provided.